DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Algorithm Framework

-We introduce \proj algorithm in this part.
-The key insight of our algorithmic innovation is to change per-frame robot action prediction (\Sect{sec:algo:base}) into robot trajectory prediction (\Sect{sec:algo:traj}).
-We further optimize the algorithm framework with an adaptive trajectory length selection (\Sect{sec:algo:adap}), which also provides accuracy and performance trade-off.
+We introduce \textsc{Corki}\xspace algorithm in this part.
+The key insight of our algorithmic innovation is to change per-frame robot action prediction (Sec.~\ref{sec:algo:base}) into robot trajectory prediction (Sec.~\ref{sec:algo:traj}).
+We further optimize the algorithm framework with an adaptive trajectory length selection (Sec.~\ref{sec:algo:adap}), which also provides accuracy and performance trade-off.